Questions and Answers about Concessions

 Generally concession contract terms are five to ten years.
-However, capital improvement requirements may warrant a longer term up to 30 years for marina operations and 50 years for lodging.
-Contracts with terms over twenty years require special legislation.
+However, capital improvement requirements may warrant a longer term up to 30 years for marina operations and 50 years for lodging as provided for in statute.
+Any other contract terms over 20 years require special legislation.

 How can a person find out about concession opportunities?

 The Department maintains a mailing list of interested individuals who receive notices about concession opportunities as they occur.
 Concession opportunities also are advertised in State and regional newspapers, in the State’s contracts registry, in minority and trade newspapers, and on the Department’s website (www.parks.ca.gov).
-To be added to the mailing list, send us your contact information or call the Concessions and Reservations Division at 916-653-7733.
+To be added to the mailing list, send us your contact information or call the Concessions Program Office at 916-653-7733.

 What restrictions/limitations exist on the types and locations of concessions?